-If you have an ambitious goal you’d love to achieve, but you don’t know where to start, this article will explain exactly how to break down big goals and actually achieve them.
+If you have an ambitious goal you’d love to achieve (in life or business), but you don’t know where to start, this article will explain exactly how to break down big goals and actually achieve them.
 This 3 step process for breaking down complex goals into actionable steps will allow you to succeed in achieving the big goals you have for your life and business, while enjoying the process.

-If you’re reading this article, I know you value personal growth and are ready to make big things happen in order to create a 10/10 life.
-This article was written specifically to help you break down big goals into actionable steps so that you can actually achieve them and see the level of success you’re craving in your life and business.
+If you’re reading this article, I don’t doubt you value growth and have a BIG vision for your life or business.
+This article was written specifically to help you break down your big goals into actionable steps so that you can start moving forward and actually achieve them.

 Related post: How To Define Your Core Values